Bachelor's Degree in Integrative Human Health

 Faculty and Staff

 Durocher focuses on teaching, research and service in biological sciences, health sciences and integrative human health.
+He is also the director of the multidisciplinary Integrative Physiology and Health Sciences Center.

 Assistant Professor of Integrative Human Health